 The purpose of the Prolieve system is to provide a relatively painless and effective alternative to drug therapy and certain types of surgical procedures to treat the symptoms of BPH.
 Prolieve is a minimally invasive treatment option for BPH.
 Unlike other microwave-based BPH treatments, Prolieve utilizes both microwave heat, delivered via a catheter, and proprietary balloon compression to both heat the prostate and dilate the prostatic urethra, and to shrink enlarged prostate tissue.
 The 45-minute Prolieve treatment is administered on an outpatient basis in a physician's office and can be done with topical anesthesia only.
-We estimate that approximately 95,000 patients have been treated since the FDA PMA was granted.
+We estimate that approximately 100,000 patients have been treated since the FDA PMA was granted.
 Many patients treated with Prolieve experience immediate symptom relief.
-Based upon a study conducted by Boston Scientific (the "Prolieve Study"), patients treated with the Prolieve system experienced a symptom reduction of 22% three days following treatment.
-Furthermore, most patients that undergo the Prolieve treatment do not require post-treatment catheterization.
-Based upon the Prolieve Study, 94% of patients that underwent the Prolieve treatment were catheter free immediately following the treatment, and 100% of such patients were catheter free after three days.
+Based upon a study conducted by Boston Scientific (the "Prolieve Study"), patients treated with the Prolieve treatment do not require post-treatment catheterization.
+Based upon the Prolieve Study, 94% of patients that undergo the Prolieve treatment were catheter free immediately following the treatment, and 100% of such patients were catheter free after three days.
 Accordingly, we believe that patients that undergo the Prolieve treatment should be able to resume their normal activities shortly after the treatment.